thilinicooray/api-import-export/README.md

 ### Sample cURL command for API import

-    curl -H "Authorization:Basic YWRtaW46YWRtaW4=" -F file=@"full/path/to/the/zip/file" -k -X POST "https://10.100.7.40:9443/api-import-export/import-api?defaultProvider=true"
+    curl -H "Authorization:Basic YWRtaW46YWRtaW4=" -F file=@"full/path/to/the/zip/file" -k -X POST "https://10.100.7.40:9443/api-import-export/import-api?preserve-provider=true"
     The above command will keep the original provider of the API.
-If there is a need to change the provider as the current logged in user, please set the value of "defaultProvider" to "false".
+If there is a need to change the provider as the current logged in user, please set the value of "preserve-provider" to "false".

-    Important Note : When importing APIs across different tenants (Eg - API has been exported in super tenant and imported to another tenant domain), value of the "defaultProvider" query parameter must be set to "false".
+    Important Note :
+    When importing APIs across different tenants (Eg - API has been exported in super tenant and imported to another tenant domain), value of the "preserve-provider" query parameter must always set to "false".